Shynixn/StructureBlockLib/README.md

 ### Docker (Optional)

-* You can also use the provided `Dockerfile` to launch a container with a pre configured server and plugin.
+* You can also use the provided `Dockerfile` to launch a container with a pre configured server and sample plugin.

 ## Licence